 - I count calories and track them thru my fitness pal app that is free.
-I ate between 1400-1700 in the beginning, it just varied day to day.
+In the beginning, I'd eat between 1400-1700 calories, it just varied day to day.

-- I eat eggs, ground turkey, apples, peanut butter, bananas, chicken, protein shakes, turkey burgers, broccoli, cauliflower, almond milk, low calorie pasta, just basically as clean and healthy as I can be.
-It was a learning curve in the beginning to figure out what to eat, but thats why I love calorie counting because I can eat a piece of cake and still stay on my “diet”.
+- I eat eggs, ground turkey, apples, peanut butter, bananas, chicken, protein shakes, turkey burgers, broccoli, cauliflower, almond milk, low-calorie pasta, and just basically as clean and healthy as I can be.
+It was a learning curve, in the beginning, to figure out what to eat, but that's why I love calorie counting because I can eat a piece of cake and still stay on my “diet”.

-Now with my diet since I have learned quite a bit about myself and how my body is with certain foods, I eat 1300-1500 calories a day.
-Same types of foods.
+Since I have learned quite a bit about myself and how my body reacts to certain foods, I eat 1300-1500 calories a day.
+For the most part, I eat the same types of foods.
 I used to have a cheat meal once a week but now I have limited that to twice a month.
-My body doesn't crave the foods anymore like I used to.
-I don't perform as well when I run and I get extremely sick.
+My body doesn't crave the foods anymore like it used to.
+When I eat junk, I don't perform as well when I run and I get extremely sick.

-- I started out walking 1-2 miles a day with my kids in the double stroller.
-I would use a pedometer to track my distance.
+- I started out walking 1-2 miles a day with my kids in the double stroller, using a pedometer to track my distance.
 I tried to burn anywhere between 200-500 calories per workout.

 - As time went on and I got stronger, I started to try running.
-I got into running about 4 months into my journey and have just gotten stronger and built up my endurance.
-I eventually purchased a polar ft4 watch that tracked how many calories I burned.
-I highly recommend this watch and will be doing a post about it on Monday.
+I got into running about 4 months into my journey and have just gotten stronger and built up my endurance, and eventually purchased a polar ft4 watch that tracked how many calories I burned.
+I highly recommend this watch!

-- I completed my first 5k in August of last year and then did my first half marathon in October.
+- In August of last year, I completed my first 5K and then did my first half marathon in October.
 Through all of that training, I lost around 50 lbs.

 I get asked a lot how I can do so much.
 Well, my body just craves an intense workout.
 I love to run and running burns lots of calories.
 I need to keep pushing myself and anything below that wouldn't be.